daimonie/airflow-dbt-training/presentation/day_three.md

 * How to reuse logic using macros
 * How to write your own custom tests
 * How to define and document exposures
-* What dbt Cloud adds to the workflow
+* What dbt Cloud adds to the workflow fair